Teachable vs. Podia: a comparison

-In this Teachable vs. Podia comparison, we review two LMS platform options so you can see the key differences between functionality, design flexibility, integration options, ease of use, pricing models, and ongoing customer support.
+In this Teachable vs. Podia comparison, we review two course platform options so you can see the key differences between functionality, design flexibility, integration options, ease of use, pricing models, and ongoing customer support.

-Reviewing LMS and membership software and platforms can quickly become overwhelming, which makes it difficult to choose the best software for you and your business.
+Reviewing course platforms can quickly become overwhelming, which makes it difficult to choose the best software for you and your business.
 This article will help you cut through the noise and focus on what really matters.

 When we couldn’t find a solution that would do what we needed, we dusted off our Software Engineering chops and developed AccessAlly.